-- Explain the roles of your industry and community partners, institutional liaison offices, or other experienced advisors involved in the translation of your research.
-Applicants are encouraged to consider inter-institutional partnerships to maximize translation, such as partnerships between universities and Colleges of Applied Arts and Technology. - Describe the engagement plan for potential recipients of your research and/or end users (see ORF-RE Program Guidelines for a list of examples). - Describe the strategic alliances, partnerships, or licensing agreements you have, or plan to have, in place with these recipients. - Emphasize your track record of past collaboration with these next-stage recipients and end-users, and describe how this past experience will contribute to your achievement of impact going forward. - Discuss the strength and commitment of your partners (including private sector and community partners) and demonstrate this commitment through financial contributions and/or strong evidence of vested interest in the research.
-Where appropriate, please attach end-user letters of support in section 12. - Identify potential risks that may limit the ability to achieve the research impacts and include a plan for mitigating these risks.
+- are encouraged to consider inter-institutional partnerships to maximize translation, such as partnerships between universities and Colleges of Applied Arts and Technology. - Describe the engagement plan for potential recipients of your research and/or end users (see ORF-RE Program Guidelines for a list of examples). - Describe the strategic alliances, partnerships, or licensing agreements you have, or plan to have, in place with these recipients. - Emphasize your track record of past collaboration with these next-stage recipients and end-users, and describe how this past experience will contribute to your achievement of impact going forward. - Discuss the strength and commitment of your partners (including private sector and community partners) and demonstrate this commitment through financial contributions and/or strong evidence of vested interest in the research.
+Where appropriate, please attach end-user letters of support in section 11. - Identify potential risks that may limit the ability to achieve the research impacts and include a plan for mitigating these risks.
 Outline a technical or methodological risk assessment and identify alternative strategies and approaches.